wizznew/kubernetes-installation/01-On All Nodes.md

 $ sudo systemctl start kubelet
 $ sudo shutdown -r now
 ```

 #### 10. Notes

+* You may find kubelet service dead or terminated, however you may continue to next step
-You may consider to clone the VM in this step.
+* You may consider to clone the VM in this step.

 Then you may continue to next step [**02-On Master Node**](https://github.com/wizznew/kubernetes-installation/blob/main/02-On%20Master%20Node.md)